Journalism Workshops in Prague, Czech Republic

 sampling journalism for the first time, and a wide-eyed American still a year away from graduation?

 An insatiable passion to travel, to see, to do, and to know.
-This desire brought us all together in the city of Prague for Transitions Online’s Foreign Correspondent Training Course in January 2006.
+This desire brought us all together in the city of Prague for Transitions Online’s Foreign Correspondent Training Course.

 We were obviously all quite different, but it was comforting for me—the wide-eyed American—to find others who shared my itching desire for something international.
 Since my first trip overseas as a high school